 The Company leases 25 theatres and two parking facilities from Syufy Enterprises, LP ("Syufy") or affiliates of Syufy, which owns approximately 10.8% of the Company's issued and outstanding shares of common stock.
-Raymond Syufy are two of the Company's directors and are officers of the general partner of Syufy Enterprises, LP.
+Raymond Syufy and Joseph Syufy are two of the Company's directors and are officers of the general partner of Syufy Enterprises, LP.
 Of these 27 leases, 22 have fixed minimum annual rent in an aggregate amount of approximately \$23.5 million.
-Of these 22 leases with fixed minimum annual rent, 17 have a remaining lease term plus extension option(s) that exceed 18 years, and one has a remaining lease term of approximately three years.
+Of these 22 leases with fixed minimum annual rent, 17 have a remaining lease term plus extension option(s) that exceed 30 years, four have a remaining lease term plus extension option(s) that exceed 18 years, and one has a remaining lease term of approximately three years.
 Three of these 22 leases have triggering events that allow the Company to convert the fixed minimum rent to a fixed percentage of gross sales as defined in the lease with the further right to terminate the lease if the theatre level cash flow drops below \$0.
 Five of these 22 leases have triggering events that allow the Company to terminate the lease prior to expiration of the term.
 These five leases without minimum annual rent have rent based upon a specified percentage of gross sales as defined in the lease with no minimum annual rent.
-Four of these percentage rent leases have a 12 month renewal options, and the Company has the right to terminate the lease if the theatre level cash flow drops below \$0.0 ne of these percentage rent leases has a remaining term of 21 months, and Syufy has the right to terminate the lease prior to the end of the term.
+Four of these percentage rent leases have a 12 month term plus automatic 12 month renewal options, and the Company has the right to terminate the lease if the theatre level cash flow drops below \$0.
+One of these percentage rent leases has a remaining term of 21 months, and Syufy has the right to terminate this lease prior to the end of the term.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued (In thousands, except share and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) (In thousands, except share and per share data)